-The 3rd Season focuses on the take-down of the Cali Cartel following Escobar’s demise in Season 2.
+The 3rd Season of Narcos focuses on the take-down of the Cali Cartel following Escobar’s demise in Season 2.
 Initially, I found the pacing of Season 3 a bit slow, but once I understood and appreciated its angle, I was completely sold.
 In short, Season 3 is about ‘Following the Money’, and we all know how explosive that can be after ‘The Wire’.

 In addition to exploring the intricate investigation into the Cali Cartel, Season 3 also takes us into the Political belly of ‘The War On Drugs’, as well as the ‘Narco States’ such as Colombia and Mexico that have emerged out of the web of greed, violence and corruption the drug trade has spawned.